Adriana-Bamberger/Portfolio-Website-V1/README.md

 ![Status: Finished for Now](https://img.shields.io/badge/status-finished%20for%20now-green)

-This will always be WIP, studying for the stretch and other ideas.
+This will always be WIP, as I learn, improve, and catch spelling mistakes 🤣
 ## Learning Objectives
 I am exploring more UI design principles, animations, motion, and 3D Graphics.